I came across Leigh Blackall’s blog post today – How and Why I’ll do a PhD – via Twitter – maybe Twitter does have some benefits after all.

 So my first question for Leigh is – How can you be sure that you would be accepted for a PhD even if you applied for one?

 I did recently apply for a PhD (Doctoral Programme in E-Research & Technology Enhanced Learning).
 At first I wasn’t accepted – they had received twice as many applications as they had places for and – I discovered through some back channels – they felt that I wasn’t the right fit for the cohort they were selecting.
 I had felt that my application was strong because I have already published under my own steam and have a clear idea of my research interests – but I also made it clear that I am past retirement age, so a PhD would not be for a career, but for interest in research.
-Later they decided to run a second parallel cohort and offered me a place, but by then I was doubting the value of it all anyhow, I had received advice from colleagues that made me question the wisdom of pigeon holing myself into a narrow research area for 3 or 4 years, and being in my sixth decade had more carefully considered whether I wanted to spend £11000 on a piece of paper that wasn’t going to take me anywhere – I am no longer thinking about a career.
+Later they decided to run a second parallel cohort and offered me a place, but by then I was doubting the value of it all anyhow, I had received advice from colleagues that made me question the wisdom of pigeon holing myself into a narrow research area for 3 or 4 years, and being in my seventh decade had more carefully considered whether I wanted to spend £11000 on a piece of paper that wasn’t going to take me anywhere – I am no longer thinking about a career.
 So I think it worked out OK.
 I am not going to do a PhD and I hope to continue to work collaboratively on research projects with colleagues who I really value and respect and continue to learn more about subjects in which I am interested.

 So that’s me – but what of Leigh Blackhall?
 My second question is about the ethics of what he has decided to do.
 He has raised this himself.
 I definitely agree with his principles about openness and that PhD work is usually seen by only a few people – unless you are Lilia Efimova – but her PhD was about blogging and therefore included blogging.
 I have recently been sitting in on some sessions for PhD students (I am hoping to write some online support materials for PhD students) and have been quite disturbed by the way in which they are being advised to be very cautious about sharing their work – because their original ideas might be taken by others and then they might find it difficult to claim that their work is original when it comes to the PhD viva.
 I blogged about this here.
 The PhD students are very concerned about this.
 They can’t sort out in their heads if they are even able to have discussions about their research with others – other students or other work colleagues.
 How sad is that?